derekPrivacy/NodejsORM/readme.md

 6. visit http://localhost/phpmyadmin/ to verify Xampp service are working

-7. manually create a new database named `nodejsSequelize` use GUI interface inside http://localhost/phpmyadmin/
+7. manually create a new database named `nodejs_test` use GUI interface inside http://localhost/phpmyadmin/

 8. the database ORM is Sequelize